-Trim lower branches up to 10 feet on tall trees, remove vines from trees, and keep shrubbery away from pine trees so that a fire on the ground cannot climb up these fuel ladders to the treetops.
+- Trim lower branches up to 10 feet on tall trees, remove vines from trees, and keep shrubbery away from pine trees so that a fire on the ground cannot climb up these fuel ladders to the treetops.

-Landscape your defensible space to make it difficult for fire to spread to your house.
+- Landscape your defensible space to make it difficult for fire to spread to your house.
 Use shrub islands or patches of perennials rather than continuous beds of plantings.
 Thin trees so branches are 10 to 15 feet apart.

-Keep combustible items like wood piles, compost piles, gas grills, gas cans, and propane tanks at least 30 feet away from your house.
+- Keep combustible items like wood piles, compost piles, gas grills, gas cans, and propane tanks at least 30 feet away from your house.
 Clear away dead vegetation, pine needles, and branches.

-Use mowed grass, gravel walkways, and mulched plantings near your home.
-Although mulch helps retain soil moisture, it must be kept moist or it can become a fuel source.
+- Use mowed grass, gravel walkways, and mulched plantings near your home.
+Although mulch helps retain soil moisture, it must be kept moist, or it can become a fuel source.
 Do not use thick combustible mulch beside your home's foundation.

 Beyond Your Defensible Space

-With your neighbors, promote the use of prescribed burning for reducing vegetation on nearby undeveloped lands and the maintenance of vegetation breaks between your properties.
+Reduce dense vegetation.
+Prescribed fire is best for the ecosystem, but mowing or other methods of eliminating fuels will also help protect your home.
+Contact the Florida Forest Service for a list of qualified burners and fuel reduction contractors in your area.
+With your neighbors, promote prescribed burning to reduce vegetation on nearby undeveloped lands and the maintenance of vegetation breaks between your properties (Figure 7).
 Be tolerant of smoke from prescribed fires.
-Remember, smoke from carefully planned prescribed fires is the result of reducing fuels to fire-proof your neighborhood against destructive wildfires.
-Call the FFS to report nearby land that has a dangerous build-up of fuels.
+Remember, smoke from carefully planned prescribed fires results from reducing fuels to fire-proof your neighborhood against destructive wildfires.
+Call the Florida Forest Service to report nearby land with a dangerous build-up of fuels.